-Abstract: This regulation would implement OPA 90's mandate to update vessel limits of liability by the Consumer Price Index when significant increases occur.
+Abstract: This regulation would amend the "Financial Responsibility for Water Pollution (Vessels)" regulations to reflect the amended limits of liability resulting from enactment of the Coast Guard and Maritime Transportation Act of 2006.
 This regulation would support the Coast Guard's strategic goal of protection of natural resources.